mooman219/fontdue/README.md

 ## Performance

-Strives to be the fastest.

-### Fontdue
+### Metrics + Rasterize

-Here are some benchmarks.
-They generate the layout metrics and bitmap for the letter 'g' are different sizes.
-This is going straight from the character 'g' to the metrics and bitmap, which is how the majority of people will interact with a font library and is the expected real world performance.
+This benchmark measures the time it takes to generate the glyph metrics and bitmap for the letter 'g' over a range of sizes.
+This is using the idiomatic APIs for both `rusttype` [(link)](https://gitlab.redox-os.org/redox-os/rusttype) and `fontdue`, and represents realworld performance. `rusttype` and `glyph_brush` [(link)](https://github.com/alexheretic/glyph-brush/tree/master/glyph-brush) uses `ab_glyph` [(link)](https://github.com/alexheretic/ab-glyph) as its rasterizer which is a clone of `font-rs` [(link)](https://github.com/raphlinus/font-rs).
+This benchmarks is also representative of `glyph_brush` performance.
+Older versions of `rusttype` use a naive rasterizer that's roughly 10x slower than `fontdue`.

 ```
+rusttype 0.9.2 Metrics + Rasterize 'g'/20 time: [2.6128 us 2.6150 us 2.6171 us]
+rusttype 0.9.2 Metrics + Rasterize 'g'/40 time: [4.3557 us 4.3595 us 4.3636 us]
+rusttype 0.9.2 Metrics + Rasterize 'g'/60 time: [6.7007 us 6.7073 us 6.7140 us]
+rusttype 0.9.2 Metrics + Rasterize 'g'/80 time: [10.021 us 10.031 us 10.040 us]

-Fontdue: Metrics + Rasterize 'g'/20  time:   [993.07 ns 995.05 ns 997.21 ns]
+fontdue Metrics + Rasterize 'g'/20 time:        [0.9505 us 0.9513 us 0.9520 us]
-Fontdue: Metrics + Rasterize 'g'/40  time:   [1.4955 us 1.4969 us 1.4987 us]
+fontdue Metrics + Rasterize 'g'/40 time:        [1.4412 us 1.4427 us 1.4446 us]
-Fontdue: Metrics + Rasterize 'g'/60  time:   [2.1639 us 2.1653 us 2.1672 us]
+fontdue Metrics + Rasterize 'g'/60 time:        [2.0558 us 2.0587 us 2.0623 us]
-Fontdue: Metrics + Rasterize 'g'/80  time:   [3.0232 us 3.0256 us 3.0284 us]
+fontdue Metrics + Rasterize 'g'/80 time:        [2.8313 us 2.8345 us 2.8384 us]
 ```

-### RustType
+### Rich Layout

-Other popular font library.
+This benchmark measures the time it takes to layout 300 characters of sample text with wrapping on word boundaries.
+This is using the idiomatic APIs for both `glyph_brush_layout` [(link)](https://github.com/alexheretic/glyph-brush/tree/master/layout) and `fontdue`, and represents realword performance.

 ```
-RustType: Metrics + Rasterize 'g'/20 time:   [11.701 us 11.719 us 11.738 us]
-RustType: Metrics + Rasterize 'g'/40 time:   [18.993 us 19.036 us 19.081 us]
-RustType: Metrics + Rasterize 'g'/60 time:   [27.106 us 27.188 us 27.276 us]
+glyph_brush_layout 0.2.0 Layout time: [40.051 us 40.133 us 40.224 us]

-RustType: Metrics + Rasterize 'g'/80 time:   [37.033 us 37.177 us 37.335 us]
+fontdue Layout time:                  [6.7636 us 6.7703 us 6.7769 us]
 ```

 ## Attribution

-`Fontdue` started as a slightly more production ready wrapper around `font-rs` because of how fast it made rasterization look ([link](https://github.com/raphlinus/font-rs)), and how simple the wonderful `rusttype` crate made font parsing look ([link](https://gitlab.redox-os.org/redox-os/rusttype)).
+`Fontdue` started as a slightly more production ready wrapper around `font-rs` [(link)](https://github.com/raphlinus/font-rs) because of how fast it made rasterization look, and how simple the wonderful `rusttype` [(link)](https://gitlab.redox-os.org/redox-os/rusttype) crate made font parsing look.
 Since then, I've done a few rewrites on the raster and it no longer shares any code or methodology to `font-rs`, but I feel like it still deservers some attribution.
 Instead of attempting to find the converage of a pixel, `fontdue` performs pseudo ray tracing collision detection on the geometry of the glyph with the pixel grid and estimates the shading.